Tuesday's elections test the nation's mood

 Democrats look to take over New Jersey

-The other major match-up Tuesday takes place in New Jersey, in the race to replace Chris Christie as governor.
+The other major matchup Tuesday takes place in New Jersey, in the race to replace Chris Christie as governor.

 But unlike Virginia, the New Jersey race features a clear favorite: Democrat Phil Murphy, a former Goldman Sachs executive and former US Ambassador to Germany.
 He faces Lt.
 Gov. Kim Guadagno, a Republican who is badly hobbled by Christie's record-low approval rating in the mid-teens -- despite her efforts to break from the unpopular, term-limited governor.
-Polls there close at 8 p.m.
-ET.

 Republicans, meanwhile, have an advantage in a Utah special election to replace the retired former House oversight chairman Jason Chaffetz.
 There, Provost Mayor John Curtis is expected to cruise to an easy victory.